jaimicore/jaimicore/README.md

 <img align="right" src="https://github.com/jaimicore/jaimicore/blob/main/JASPAR.png" width="300">

-I am a bioinformatician from 🇲🇽 living in 🇳🇴 with +10 years of experience in both academic and private sector.
+I am a computational biologist researcher from 🇲🇽 living in 🇳🇴 with +10 years of experience in both academic and private sector.

-I have experience in research, DNA/protein sequence analysis, and developing bioinformatic pipelines.
+My main expertise is in DNA/protein sequence analysis, developing bioinformatic pipelines and development of bioinformatic methods.

-I'm fan of Transcription Factors, data visualization and designing negative controls.
+I live in the limbo of automating processes on the computer and crafting stuff in the material world.

 You can find me on: